connorheagy/blockchain-mini-project/README.md

 ### MP7:
 Purpose: Record transactions using BlockChains for two people Alexis and Blake.
 Description: This assignment required us to create and manipulate a block chain through the used of linked lists.
 We worked on Teams message instead of pushing and pulling from Github since my github was not working properly at one point.
+Through the use of linked lists we create the block chain efficiently.

 ### Authors: Connor Heagy & Shibam Mukhopadhyay